 Education-related terms (university, college, school) require the Georgia Nonpublic Postsecondary Education Commission's written approval.

-To check whether your desired business name is already taken, make sure to browse through the Georgia Secretary of State website designated for business name search.
+To check whether your desired business name is already taken, make sure to browse through the Georgia Secretary of State website designated for a business name search.

 You can even reserve your LLC name for up to a year before you form your Georgia LLC.
 You will need to complete the LLC Name Reservation Form at a $25 filing fee.